 No collaboration beyond general discussion of the project requirements is

-- Due Date/Late Penalties - Projects are due 30 minutes before the start of class on the due date.
-Be
+- Due Date/Late Penalties - Projects are due at 11:59 p.m. on the due date.
+Assignment due dates will be

 sure to hand in assignments on time, late penalties are a loss of a percentage

 of the original overall points for the assignment: 1 Day: 15%, 2 Days: 40%; 3